 - In "The Evil of the Daleks", the Daleks' plan relies on Jamie being prepared to risk his life to rescue Victoria, whom he hasn't even met at that point.
 He does.

 - In "The Night of The Doctor", it is revealed that the Eighth Doctor's death and eventual regeneration was caused by him choosing to risk his life for a cute girl he met five seconds ago, whose name gets mentioned dramatically at the end of his list of companions as if it is the most special one of them all.
 It's justified in that the Eighth Doctor is one of the most innocent, optimistic and All-Loving Hero incarnations of the Doctor, so it serves as a decisive Break the Cutie for him.

 - Steven sees a young woman, Anne, getting chased by guards in the first episode of "The Massacre of Saint Bartholemew's Eve" and becomes immediately fixated on saving her.
-When the Doctor leaves the time period without doing anything to prevent the massacre, he focuses most of his grief over it on the fact that they'd left Anne to die.
+When the Doctor leaves the time period without doing anything to prevent the massacre, he focuses most of his grief on the fact that they'd left Anne to die.

 - In the Tenth Doctor audio story "Dead Air", the Hush's plan depends on the Doctor being willing to take a beautiful young woman on board the TARDIS despite hardly knowing her.
 The Doctor even lampshades this in the narration.
 It's completely in character for him.